openhab/openhab-addons/bundles/org.openhab.binding.modbus.kermi/README.md

 # Kermi Heat pump

-Integrates the X-Center Device (x-center pro) of Kermi Heat pump.
+Integrates the X-Center Device (X-Center Pro) of Kermi Heat pump.
 Kermi X-Center & other attached devices (in progress) are integrated into the Modbus Binding.

 This binding was tested and developed with Kermi x-change dynamic pro heat pump (build 2023).

+Hint: This binding _may_ also work with devices from "Bösch" in Austria, which is a sub-brand of Kermi, they are nearly identically.

 ## Prerequisite